Agave Surfboards v's Balsawood Surfboards

 Balsa (Ochroma pyramidale) is famous for being one of the fastest-growing trees on Earth, which makes it an incredible short-term carbon sponge.

-• Sequestration Rate: Because balsa can grow up to 3 meters in a single year, it pulls CO2 out of the air at a frantic pace during its first 4–6 years.
+• Sequestration Rate: Because balsa can grow up to 3 meters in a single year, it pulls CO2 out of the air at a frantic pace during its first 4–6 years and 25m in height.

 • Storage Density: While balsa is very light, about 47% to 50% of its dry weight is pure carbon.